ME-ICA/tedana/docs/multi-echo.rst

 to a multi-echo fMRI sequence should seriously consider using it.
 Multiple studies have shown that a weighted average of the echoes to optimize T2* weighting, sometimes called "optimally combined," gives a reliable, modest boost in data quality.
 The optimal combination of echoes can currently be calculated in several software packages including AFNI, fMRIPrep, and tedana.
-If no other acquisition compromises are necessary to acquire multi-echo data, this boost is worthwhile.
+In tedana, the weighted average can be calculated with https://tedana.readthedocs.io/en/latest/usage.html#run-t2smap If no other acquisition compromises are necessary to acquire multi-echo data, this boost is worthwhile.
 If other compromises are necessary, consider the life of the data set.
 If data is being acquired for a discrete study that will be acquired, analyzed, and published in a year or two, it might not be worth making compromises to acquire multi-echo data.
 If a data set is expected to be used for future analyses in later years, it is likely that more powerful approaches to multi-echo denoising will sufficiently mature and add even more value to a data set.

 Other multi-echo denoising methods, such as MEICA, the predecessor to tedana, have shown the potential for